jaystrictor/gnome-shell-extension-syncthing/README.md

 ### Font Awesome by Dave Gandy - http://fontawesome.io
 The glyphs `database.svg`, `exclamation-triangle.svg`, `question.svg`, `exchange.svg`, and `pause.svg` are extracted from Font Awesome.
 They are licensed under the [SIL OFL 1.1](http://scripts.sil.org/OFL).

-### sax-js by Isaac Z. Schlueter - https://github.com/isaacs/sax-js
+### saxes by Louis-Dominique Dubeau - https://github.com/lddubeau/saxes
-The file `sax.js` is licensed under the ISC license, part of it under the MIT license.
+The file `saxes.js` is licensed under the ISC license, part of it under the MIT license.
 Please see the header of this file for details.